SCIInstitute/UncertainSCI/docs/user_docs/getting_started.md

 plt.show()
 ```

-The [API documentation](../api_docs/index.rst) explains the implementation of UncertainSCI in more detail.
+The [discussion of PCE in the Formalism section](../formalism/pce.rst) explains PCE in
+more detail.
+Implementation details of UncertainSCI can be found in
+[the API reference](../dev_docs/api/index.rst) and in the source code.

 ## Running UncertainSCI Demos